Lawrence Franklin espionage scandal: Rosen interview

 In a television interview broadcast in Israel, Rosen said, "What it would have shown is that I did nothing wrong," he said.
-"Who did something wrong is the people who brought this case, not just that they were incorrect, but that the attitude they had about Jews, Israel, AIPAC, was completely false, and unfortunately, a lot of that nonsense is still out there.
+"Who did something wrong is the people who brought this case, not just that they were incorrect, but that the attitude they had about Jews, Israel, and AIPAC was completely false, and unfortunately, a lot of that nonsense is still out there.

-"They knew very well that I spoke to the Embassy of Israel, it was no great surprise to them, they also spoke to the embassy," he said.
+"They knew very well that I spoke to the Embassy of Israel; it was no great surprise to them; they also spoke to the embassy," he said.
 "We would have a triangle, three-way conversation.
 It was nothing special.
 It was normal.
 But these people were talking as if we were a nest of spies, that we were doing something against America."

 In the interview at his home, Rosen charged that Lawrence Franklin was railroaded into pleading guilty, by threats to harm his family by cutting off his pension.
 He said federal prosecutors used the same type of tactics against him.

 "They wanted to destroy me.
 They forced AIPAC to fire me.
 They forced AIPAC to cut off my attorneys' fees," he said.
 "They tried to isolate me, to put me in a situation of desperation where I would have to plead guilty to something I did not do.
 This happens all the time."